carldelfin/dotfiles/README.md

 I like to keep my system to a bare minimum, or at least having control over what is installed and not.
 Although some may prefer to use [Arch](https://archlinux.org/) btw, I have used Debian and its derivatives for many, many years now and grown quite fond of them.
 Thus, I opt for a [Debian minimal install](https://www.debian.org/CD/netinst/).
 Given the obvious barebones nature of a minimal install, quite a few things are required in order to get the system up and running.
 This is what I use on my machines, and also what is installed using `build/system_setup.sh`:

-* [xorg](https://www.x.org/wiki/) - X.Org Server provides the fundamental visual display capabilities of the system.
+* [xorg](https://www.x.org/wiki/) - Provides the fundamental visual display capabilities of the system.
-* [bspwm](https://github.com/baskerville/bspwm) - bspwm, or the Binary Space Partitioning Window Manager, is a slim and highly configurable [tiling](https://en.wikipedia.org/wiki/Tiling_window_manager) window manager.
+* [bspwm](https://github.com/baskerville/bspwm) - The Binary Space Partitioning Window Manager, bspwm, is a slim and highly configurable [tiling](https://en.wikipedia.org/wiki/Tiling_window_manager) window manager.
 * [picom](https://github.com/yshui/picom) - A stand-alone compositor for X.org that enables transparency and shadows.
 * [kitty](https://sw.kovidgoyal.net/kitty/) - My terminal of choice; flexible, keyboard oriented, and fast.
 * [polybar](https://github.com/polybar/polybar) - An easy to use and configurable status bar.